jcheok2024/Customer-Sentiment-Analysis-BERT-SVM/README.md

 # Customer-Sentiment-Analysis-BERT-SVM
-Evaluating SVM vs. BERT in Customer Sentiment Classification
+A Comparison of SVM and BERT for Customer Sentiment Classification